Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Deploy-Management-Resources.md

 ## Overview
 This example will deploy resources for centrally managing the Enterprise Scale Landing Zone.
-This module will get deploy the following resources with default configurations that can be adjusted once you are up and going
+This module will deploy the following resources with default configurations that can be adjusted once you are up and going:

    * resource group